ratatui/ratatui-website/src/tutorial/json-editor/ui-exit.md

 {{#include ./ratatui-json-editor-app/src/ui.rs:exit_screen}}
 ```

-The only thing in this part that we haven't done before, is use the `Clear` widget.
+The only thing in this part that we haven't done before, is use the
+[`Clear`](https://docs.rs/ratatui/latest/ratatui/widgets/struct.Clear.html) widget.
 This is a
 special widget that does what the name suggests --- it clears everything in the space it is
 rendered.
-In this case, it clears all of the menu that was prerendered behind it.